Surgeries Completed

 Closure

-The surgery is done under anaesthesia, so you won’t feel pain during the procedure.
-Mild swelling and pain after surgery are normal and controlled with medication.
+Arthroscopic knee surgery is performed under regional or general anaesthesia, so you will not feel pain during the procedure.
+Mild swelling and discomfort after arthroscopic knee surgery are common and are usually controlled with medication and ice therapy.